askworkshop/ask2019/invited.md

 ---
 - Kazuo Sakiyama (The University of Electro-Communications, Japan), "Fault model and attack efficiency of physical attacks"
-- Carlos Cid (Royal Holloway, University of London, UK), "Domain Specific Ciphers"
+- Christian Rechberger (Graz University of Technology, Austria), "A tale of 3 competitions: On cryptanalysis competitions for new use-cases of symmetric crypto"
 - Akinori Hosoyamada (NTT, Japan),
   "Towards a better understanding of (post-)quantum security of symmetric key schemes"